-Among the top 8 herbal supplement, level II evidence is available for Arnica in treatment of postoperative edema and ecchymosis in rhinoplasty patients,10 and St. John's Wort for treatment of postoperative pain in spinal surgery patients.55 [Table 1] Level III evidence is available for Bromelain in management of postoperative facial edema in dental extractions.^{25,26} Level VI evidence is available for goldenseal for antimicrobial properties.47 As previously discussed, vitamin A is useful for reversal of long-term effect of corticosteroids in oral formulations, ^{61,62} and topical formulations are particularly useful as adjunct to improve facial skin quality prior to facial rejuvenation.69 Vitamin C is essential to normal production of collagen.
-Both are beneficial to healing; however, given possible toxicity of vitamin A, it should be used under strict care by providers.
+Among the top eight herbal supplements, Level II evidence is available for arnica in treatment of postoperative edema and ecchymosis in rhinoplasty patients,10 and St. John's wort for treatment of postoperative pain in spinal surgery patients55 (Table 1).
+Level III evidence is available for bromelain in management of postoperative facial edema in dental extractions.^{25,26} Level VI evidence is available for goldenseal for antimicrobial properties.47 As previously discussed, vitamin A is useful for reversal of the long-term effect of corticosteroids in oral formulations,^{61,62} and topical formulations are particularly useful as an adjunct